 The lawsuit ended in a $5 million settlement to 27 survivors of priest abuse.
 The majority of the 27 men claimed to be victims of Hanley.
 The Paterson Diocese also agreed to provide four years of counseling to the men as part of the settlement.

 Bishop Rodimer, like many other Catholic bishops at the time, did not report the incidents of clergy abuse to local law enforcement.
-Looking to avoid a scandal, these clergy members protected pedophiles and endangered the safety of future victims.
+Looking to avoid a scandal, these bishops abused their power to protect pedophiles and endangered the safety of future victims.
 At the time, there were no laws in New Jersey that required clergy members to report the sexual abuse of a minor.

 To seek the justice they deserved, many of Hanley’s victims spoke out about the abuse.
 One of the most outspoken victims against Hanley was Mark Serrano.